mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 \sum_x \exp \left( - \sum_{i=1}^m \lambda_i x^i \right).
 $$

-XXX is the general form of the MaxEnt distribution for a univariate distribution.
-The computational challenge then consists in finding numerical values for the Lagrange multipliers $\{ \lambda_i \}$ such that $P_H(x)$ satisfies our constraints.
+Eq. $\ref{eq:maxEnt}$ is the general form of the MaxEnt distribution for a univariate distribution.
+The computational challenge then consists in finding numerical values for the Lagrange multipliers $\{ \lambda_i \}$ such that
+$P_H(x)$ satisfies our constraints.
 In other words, the Lagrange multipliers weight the contribution of each term in the exponent such that when computing any of the moments we recover the value of our constraint.
 Mathematically what this means is that $P_H(x)$ must satisfy
 $$
 \sum_x x^n P_H(x) =
 \sum_x \frac{x^n}{\mathcal{Z}}